Aries A. Arugay

 Google Scholar | Twitter

 Aries A. Arugay is Professor and Chairperson of the Department of Political Science where he has been a regular faculty member since 2004.
 He teaches undergraduate and graduate courses in comparative politics, international relations, research methods, and political theory.
 He has received the University of the Philippines Centennial Professorial Chair/Faculty Grant from (2015-2018 and 2020-2022) and the One UP Professorial Chair in Political Science (Comparative Democratization) for Outstanding Teaching and Research from 2016 onwards.
-He was also conferred the rank of UP Scientist II (2019-2021).
+He was also conferred the rank of UP Scientist III (2022-2024) and UP Scientist II (2019-2021).

 He was previously a fellow of Philippine-based think-tanks such as the Institute for Strategic and Development Studies and the Asia-Pacific Pathways to Progress Foundation, Inc. For his efforts in contributing to regional cooperation in the Asia-Pacific, the Ministry of Foreign Affairs and Trade of New Zealand awarded him an ASEAN@50 Fellowship in 2018.
 As a track-two diplomacy practitioner, he has participated in over a hundred international meetings, workshops, and consultations on regional security, geopolitics, democratic governance, and ASEAN integration.
-He is currently a Trustee and Treasurer of the independent think-tank Foundation for the National Interest, Inc.
+He is currently a Trustee and Treasurer of the indepedent think-tank Foundation for the National Interest, Inc.

 In recognition of his accomplishments, Aries received the 2019 Sheth International Alumni Award for Exceptional Achievement from his alma mater Georgia State University for his “exemplary and longstanding record of achievement in teaching, research or public service in the international arena”.
 He is the first Filipino and political scientist to receive this award.
 In 2020, the National Academy of Science and Technology of the Philippines awarded him as an Outstanding Young Scientist (Political Science) for his contributions to the “study of democratization processes and consolidation, security sector reform, and strategic studies in the Philippines and Asia”.